Lionel Warawara

-Boe Lionel Warawara (born 26 January 1995) is a Vanuatan bantamweight boxer who has represented his nation at international competitions.
+Boe Lionel Warawara (born 26 January 1995) is a Vanuatuan bantamweight boxer who has represented his nation at international competitions.

 Boxing career

 In 2014 and 2015 Warawara won the Vanuatu National Games in the 56 kg category.

 He finished in third place at the 2015 Pacific Games after he lost to Henry Umings in the semifinal.

 Warawara won the 2015 Oceania Boxing Confederation Championships (OCBC) in the bantamweight category against Jayden Hansen.

 In 2016 he represented Vanuatu in the men's bantamweight at the 2016 Summer Olympics in Rio de Janeiro.
 He lost by unanimous decision in his first bout to Russia's Vladimir Nikitin.

 He won the 2017 OCBC in the bantamweight category against Jones O'Kane by walkover.